 Miss Molly's is considered one of the most haunted properties in Fort Worth and one of the most active paranormal sites in Texas.

 The Jett Building

 The Jett Building in Sundance Square has a significant supernatural history.
-Several food businesses (a candy factory and a sandwich shop, among others) have come and gone, and the building itself dates back to 1902, when it was the ticket office for the railroad that ran between Dallas and Cleburne.
+The building itself dates back to 1902, when it was a ticket office for the railroad that ran between Dallas and Cleburne.
 Rooms upstairs housed train employees who needed to stay overnight.
 When the railroad closed down in the 30s, the former ticket office became a candy factory, while the upstairs was rumored to be a brothel.

-Is it any wonder that the current tenants (Jamba Juice and KFWR/95.9 The Ranch) have reported some ghostly visitors?
-According to Waymarking.com, the figures of a woman who appears in mirrors, a child playing with a ball, and a cowboy dressed in black have been seen episodically.
-Pop in for a Jamba Juice smoothie, and see what pops up!
+The current tenants (among them KFWR/95.9 The Ranch and Hopscotch FW) may have some ghostly visitors from time to time.
+According to Waymarking.com, the figures of a woman who appears in mirrors, a child playing with a ball, and a cowboy dressed in black have been spotted over the years.

 The Stockyards Hotel

-The Stockyards Hotel is a glorious recreation of the early 20th century glory days, with a little more glam thrown in.
-The Bonnie and Clyde Suite is named after the two outlaws of legend, and it has been said that one of their spirits may be turning the water on and off randomly in their old room.
+The Stockyards Hotel is a recreation of the early 20th century glory days, with a little more glam thrown in.
+The Bonnie and Clyde Suite is named after the two legendary outlaws, and it has been said that one of their spirits may turn the water on and off randomly in their old room.
 The ghostly hijinks don’t seem to have extended to Booger Red’s Saloon or the house restaurant H3 Ranch…but then again, you never know.